Home

 After the host has completed their initial prep work, the participants can begin the tasting.

-If your tasting involves bourbons with a wide proof range, it is best to taste the lower proof bourbons first and work your way up to the higher proof bourbons.
+If your tasting involves bourbons with a wide range of proof, it is best to taste the lower-proof bourbons first and work your way up to the higher-proof ones.

 At the very least, participants should give a single overall rating using a scoring system determined by the host.
 A scoring system might be set up as follows: